Gaza: The Trump family's Middle East business interests – DW – 02/10/2025

 Trump already owns a golf club in Dubai, which was opened in 2017.
 The Dubai golf club was built in partnership with DAMAC Properties, run by Hussain Sajwani.
 In January 2025, Sajwani appeared alongside Trump at a press conference where it was announced that DAMAC would invest "at least" $20 billion (€19.39 billion) to build new data centres across the US.

-Trump and members of his family, from Kushner to his sons, have repeatedly spoken of the Middle East's growing relevance to their business interests.
+Trump and his relatives have repeatedly spoken of the Middle East's growing relevance to their business interests.

 What about Saudi Arabia?